-Several different approaches have been proposed from the beginning of the Situational Method Engineering discipline, each of them based on different techniques and basic concepts [42].
+Several different approaches has been proposed from the beginning of the Situational Method Engineering discipline, each of them is based on different techniques and basic concepts [40].

-These approaches are mainly based on the reuse of portions of existing design processes (often called Method Fragments, Method Components or simply Fragments)[39]; these portions are usually stored in a repository called Method Base.
-Most of the reuse approaches are mainly composed of three phases [23]: the requirements specification of a project specific process, the selection of method fragments from a repository and the assembly of the selected fragments.
+All the existing approaches to Situational Method Engineering are mainly based on the reuse of portions of existing design processes (often called Method Fragments, Method Components or simply Fragments)[37]; these portions are usually stored in a repository called Method Base.
+Most of the reuse approaches are mainly composed of three phases [23]: the requirements specification of a project specific process, the selection of method fragments from a repository basing on the results of the previous phase and the assembly of the selected fragments.

-The concept and definition of Method Fragment was firstly coined by Kumar and Harmsen [30] and by Brinkkemper [7]; during these latest years a lot of researchers have based their work on this concept, and all of them, despite some differences in the adopted terminology, have shared the same fundamental aim: constructing a customized design process following an approach based on the reuse of components of existing processes.
+The concept and definition of Method Fragment was firstly coined by Kumar and Harmsen [30] and by Brinkkemper [7]; during these latest years a lot of researchers based their work on this concept, sometimes with some differences but all of them, beyond the differences in the used terminology, shared the same fundamental aim: constructing a customized design process following an approach based on reuse of components of existing processes.

-In [19][26] a huge repository of fragments is used for the composition of a new design process; the construction process is someway similar to that proposed in this paper in section 3 and it is based on the so called deontic matrices.
+In [19][26] a huge repository of fragments is used for the composition of a new design process; the followed process is quite similar to that proposed in this paper in section 3 and is based on the so called deontic matrices.
 Deontic matrices contains a set of values that gives indication for linking fragments in pairs.